Audi RS 6: C5 powertrain

 For the C5 RS 6 powertrain detail, the engine is an all-aluminium alloy 4172 cc twin-turbocharged ('biturbo'), double overhead camshaft, 5 valve per cylinder version of Audi's 4.2-litre 90° V8 petrol engine (parts code prefix: 077, identification code: BCY), developed and manufactured in Germany and the UK by quattro GmbH and Cosworth Technology (now known as MAHLE Powertrain).
-With the addition of the two turbochargers (one per cylinder bank), the power output of the V8 engine was increased to 331 kW at 5,700 to 6,400 rpm, and generated 560 Nm of torque.
-The combination of the 4.2-litre V8, variable inlet valve timing, and twin turbochargers gave the RS 6 an exceptionally wide power band, with peak torque available from 1,950 to 5,600 rpm.
+With the addition of the two turbochargers (one per cylinder bank), the power output of the V8 engine increased to 331 kW at 5,700 to 6,400 rpm, and 560 Nm of torque.
+The combination of the 4.2-litre V8, variable inlet valve timing, and twin turbochargers give the RS 6 an exceptionally wide power band, with peak torque available from 1,950 to 5,600 rpm.

-Further detail of the engine includes fully sequential electronic multi-point fuel injection with intake manifold-sited fuel injectors, mapped direct ignition system with solid-state high voltage distribution using eight individual single-spark ignition coils and NGK longlife spark plugs, and three knock sensors.
+Further detail includes fully sequential electronic multi-point fuel injection with intake manifold fuel injectors, mapped direct ignition system with solid-state high voltage distribution using eight individual single-spark ignition coils and NGK longlife spark plugs, and three knock sensors.
 Engine management uses a Bosch Motronic ME 7.1.1 engine control unit, which controls all functions of the engine operation; including fuel delivery, ignition system, valve timing, emissions control systems, and torque reduction control—the latter operating in conjunction with the Bosch ESP 5.7 Electronic Stability Programme, as part of the "Anti Slip Regulation" (ASR) traction control system.
 The engine is compliant with the European Union Euro3 (EU3) standard, and includes two close-coupled primary catalytic converters (CATs), two underfloor main CATs, and four heated oxygen sensors which manage the cylinder bank selective lambda control.
 This results in a CO_{2} emissions rating of 350 g/km for the Avant and saloon in standard configuration.